AntonioND/bunjalloo/user_guide.md

 You can set it to `./` if you want files to be downloaded to the same folder Bunjalloo is running from.

+## Cookies

+By default cookies from all websites are rejected.
+Only the cookies of websites in the `data/bunjalloo/user/ckallow.lst` list are allowed.
+You can edit this list yourself, or you can navigate to a website, open the preferences menu from the toolbar, and press on the toolbar icon with the shape of a cookie with a plus.

+If you want to see the list of allowed cookies and delete some site from the list, you can press the icon with the shape of a cookie without a plus.

 ## Quick search

 You can do a quick search with different search engines if they are configured